tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

 Well, is it fast?

-I ran `ab` on the site before and after, and there is a large improvment.
+I ran `ab` on the site before and after, and there is a large improvement.
 Larger then I expected.

 The old configuration had a perc99 under load of 1.7 seconds per request, and the new has a perc99 of 0.6 seconds.
 More then a second per request faster!